On this page

 Note: In some countries, calls may be routed to a US phone carrier.
-If the international toll-free number does not get you through to Allianz Global Assistance, please dial the Canada/USA 1-800 number, or call collect.5 See below for tips on how to call from Cuba, Mexico, and the Dominican Republic.
+If the international toll-free number does not get you through to us, please dial the Canada/USA 1-800 number, or call collect5.
+See below for tips on how to call from Cuba and Mexico.

 If you are planning to take your cell phone out of the country, please ensure your phone is set-up to do so before you travel, including enabling roaming.
 This preparation will prevent possible issues when you are trying to use your cell phone during an emergency.
 Contact your cellular provider for more guidance (before you travel).
 Landlines are a reliable option.

 - Certain destinations prevent outbound collect calls, such as Cuba and international cruises.
-If you need to contact Allianz Global Assistance from a location where you are unable to access the toll-free number, dial direct: 1 519 741-8450.
-You can ask Allianz Global Assistance to call you back to minimize your out-of-pocket costs.
-You will be reimbursed for telephone charges incurred to call Allianz Global Assistance, excluding roaming charges.
+If you need to contact us from a location where you are unable to access the toll-free number, dial direct: 1 519 741-8450.
+You can ask us to call you back to minimize your out-of-pocket costs.
+You will be reimbursed for telephone charges incurred, excluding roaming charges.

 - UITF: Country code + 800 9221-9221.
 The UITF number is an 11-digit number with the middle set of numbers comprised of four digits, rather than the three-digit North American format.
 The country code refers to the country you are calling from and not the country you are calling.
 Again, you should confirm the correct country code when you arrive at your destination.
-Check online or take advantage of the pre-trip assistance services offered by Allianz Global Assistance to find country codes before you leave.
+Check online or take advantage of the pre-trip assistance services offered to find country codes before you leave.

 1 Travellers are required to meet the terms, conditions, and eligibility requirements of their travel insurance policy in order for their coverage to be in effect.
 The requirement to purchase additional coverage does not void or cancel the existing coverage from Manulife.